-Steven Kaplan is the Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance at the University of Chicago Booth School of Business.
-Professor Kaplan is also the faculty director of Chicago Booth’s Polsky Center for Entrepreneurship.
+Steven Kaplan is the Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance at the University of Chicago Booth School of Business, where he joined the faculty in 1988.
+Professor Kaplan is also the Faculty Director of Chicago Booth’s Polsky Center for Entrepreneurship and Innovation.

 Professor Kaplan earned his PhD in Business Economics from Harvard University.
-He received his AB, summa cum laude, from Harvard College.
+He received his AB, summa cum laude, in Applied Mathematics and Economics from Harvard College.

 Professor Kaplan and his wife, Carol Rubin, live in Chicago with their two sons.